gokulraj-ece/stat545/hw04_tidy-data-joins/hw04_tidy-data-joins.md

 | Israel  | Jerusalem     | Hebrew           |
 | Japan   | Tokyo         | Japanese         |
 | Taiwan  | Taipei        | Mandarin         |

+Results are similar to the above `inner_join`'s result, but variables from`gapminder_data` are not returned.

 ``` r
 # left_join( country_info , gapminder_data )